 - Dusk – drizzle

-- Snöblandad regn – rain mixed with snow, sleet
+- Snöblandad regn – sleet

 - Hällregn – heavy rain, pouring down